bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 +

-It can be measured by giving a heat shock (heat activation) during germination state.
+It can be measured by applying a heat shock (heat activation) during the germination phase.

 Is it possible to examine airborne bacteria?